robenkleene/audio-references/max/max-for-live/max-for-live-design.md

 `46 + 3 + 3 + 2 = 54`

+## Bottom-Aligned Dials

+Dials should have a bit more space around them, the calculation is that dials should have about `15px` space from the bottom of text (with no descenders) to their containing panel (or the device bottom).

+The resulting equation is: `panelOriginY + panelHeight - 53px = `dialOriginY`

 ## Black Background Panels

 For visual content, like graphs, use a black background (graphical controls [e.g., like dials] never go on the black background, but number controls, toggles, and pull-down menus do)